Orange (colour): Optics

 In optics, orange is the colour seen by the eye when looking at light with a wavelength between approximately 585–620 nm.
 It has a hue of 30° in HSV colour space.
+Isaac Newton's Opticks distinguished between pure orange light and mixtures of red and yellow light by noting that mixtures could be separated using a prism.

 In the traditional colour wheel used by painters, orange is the range of colours between red and yellow, and painters can obtain orange simply by mixing red and yellow in various proportions; however these colours are never as vivid as a pure orange pigment.
 In the RGB colour model (the system used to display colours on a television or computer screen), orange is generated by combining high intensity red light with a lower intensity green light, with the blue light turned off entirely.
 Orange is a tertiary colour which is numerically halfway between gamma-compressed red and yellow, as can be seen in the RGB colour wheel.

 Regarding painting, blue is the complementary colour to orange.
 As many painters of the 19th century discovered, blue and orange reinforce each other.
 The painter Vincent van Gogh wrote to his brother Theo that in his paintings, he was trying to reveal "the oppositions of blue with orange, of red with green, of yellow with violet ... trying to make the colours intense and not a harmony of grey".
-In another letter he wrote simply, "there is no orange without blue."
-Van Gogh, Pierre-Auguste Renoir and many other impressionist and post-impressionist painters frequently placed orange against azure or cobalt blue, to make both colours appear brighter.
+In another letter he wrote simply, "There is no orange without blue."
+Van Gogh, Pierre-Auguste Renoir and many other Impressionist and Post-Impressionist painters frequently placed orange against azure or cobalt blue, to make both colours appear brighter.

 The actual complement of orange is azure – a colour that is one quarter of the way between blue and green on the colour spectrum.
 The actual complementary colour of true blue is yellow.
 Orange pigments are largely in the ochre or cadmium families, and absorb mostly greenish-blue light.